 People need to make their own choices.
-You can’t force people to make the right ones.posted about 4 years ago
+You can’t force people to make the right ones.posted over 4 years ago

 @tightsandtea that’s what i said ! if they are that used to it…they will do just that !